 Calls for action, not words, as Johnson launches UK racism commission

+On Monday, Johnson's spokesman said that work to establish the commission had already begun, and a report on findings and recommendations was expected by the end of the year.
+HERITAGE

-The commission was announced in a broadcast clip and accompanied by an article in the Telegraph, where Johnson also again said it was absurd that a statue of Winston Churchill should be under threat from protesters.
-The statue of Churchill has boarded up ahead of a weekend of protest, although in the end police were attacked by far-right demonstrators who had assembled to protect the monument.
+The commission was announced in a broadcast clip and accompanied with an article in the Daily Telegraph newspaper, where Johnson also again said it was absurd that a statue of Winston Churchill should be under threat from protesters.
+The statue of Churchill was boarded up ahead of a weekend of protests, although in the end police were attacked by far-right demonstrators who had assembled to protect the monument.

 ALSO READ